 PASS THIS ON TO YOUR FRIENDS............

-Analysis: Given that the author of this harrowing account chose to remain anonymous, we have no way of following up to confirm such details as "four-inch flames" spewing out of the ballast "like a blow torch," and the statement attributed to an unnamed local fireman to the effect that this is "not an uncommon occurrence."
-It's well to remember that where forwarded emails are concerned, hyperbole is the rule, not the exception.
+Analysis: Given that the author of this harrowing account chose to remain anonymous, we have no way of following up to confirm such details as "four-inch flames" spewing out of the ballast "like a blow torch," or the statement attributed to an unnamed fireman to the effect that this is "not an uncommon occurrence."
+It's well to remember that where online rumors are concerned, hyperbole is the rule, not the exception.

 It's true that when a CFL bulb burns out it may emit a bit of smoke and its plastic base may become blackened, as seen in the photo above.
 According to the safety testing company Underwriters Laboratory, this is normal and not dangerous.
 Per U.S. ENERGY STAR safety standards, all plastics used in the manufacture of CFL bulbs bearing the ENERGY STAR label must be flame retardant.
 When used as directed, properly manufactured CFL bulbs are actually safer than standard incandescent light bulbs (look for an "ENERGY STAR" and/or "UL" for Underwriters Laboratory symbol on the label when purchasing).

 CFLs do become potentially hazardous when safety instructions aren't followed, however.
 Here's a list of "CFL Don'ts" from the San Francisco Fire Department:

 - CFLs should NOT be used in track, recessed or inverted fixtures

 - CFLs should NOT be used with a dimmer switch UNLESS clearly marked otherwise